ISTE-VESIT-ORG/Machinera-2020/README.md

 6. Formatting Axes
 7. Other types of plots

+_For more details, visit [MatPlotLib documentation](https://matplotlib.org/3.3.3/contents.html)_

 ## Seaborn

 In the world of Analytics, the best way to get insights is by visualizing the data.
 Data can be visualized by representing it as plots which is easy to understand, explore and grasp.
 Such data helps in drawing the attention of key elements.
 To analyse a set of data using Python, we make use of Matplotlib, a widely implemented 2D plotting library.
 Likewise, Seaborn is a visualization library in Python.
 It is built on top of Matplotlib.

 Seaborn Vs Matplotlib
 It is summarized that if Matplotlib “tries to make easy things easy and hard things possible”, Seaborn tries to make a well-defined set of hard things easy too.”
 In most cases, you will still use Matplotlib for simple plotting.
-The knowledge of Matplotlib is recommended to tweak Seaborn’s default plots.
-The topics covered are :
+The knowledge of Matplotlib is recommended to tweak Seaborn’s default plots

+The topics covered are:

 1. Environment Setup (`pip install seaborn`)
 2. Different types of plots(jointplot, pairplot, violinplot, boxplot, etc)